Former Mississippi daycare workers arrested after scaring children - NewsBreak

 The videos on Facebook show a daycare worker at Lil’ Blessings Child Care & Learning Center in Hamilton wearing a Halloween mask and yelling at children who didn’t “clean up” or “act good.”

 Children can be seen and heard crying and, at times, running away from the employee wearing the mask while another employee gives directions about which children acted good or bad.
-The employee in the mask is shown inches away from children’s faces at times, raising her voice and screaming.P-EBT benefits released for Mississippi PreK-12 students
+The employee in the mask is shown inches away from children’s faces at times, raising her voice and screaming.Slavery is on the ballot for voters in 5 US states, including Alabama and Tennessee

 Sheila Sanders, who has owned the business for the past 20 years, said she was unaware of the videos until they went viral.
 Sanders said one video was filmed in September, and another in October.